-Fishing for ESA-listed bull trout & Pacific Lamprey shall be closed on all listed streams at this time.
+Fishing for ESA-listed bull trout & Pacific Lamprey shall be closed on all listed streams at this time except for Pacific Lamprey on the Umatilla River from April 23 through June 30.
 Fishing for rainbow, mountain whitefish and all other resident fish year around is permitted under permanent regulation.
-Steelhead fishing is closed due to proximity of the spawning season and presence of kelts in the river systems.